 You might be doing one of several things that attract bugs into your house and yard, from leaving dirty pet food bowls lying around to having an unkempt garden.
 If your plant seems to be having a pest problem, find out how the pests got there in the first place and do what’s necessary to prevent them from coming back.

 Get Rid of Diseases

 Plants are susceptible to a number of diseases, each with its own causes, symptoms and treatment.
-If you suspect that your plant has fallen prey to some disease like powdery mildew, root rot of leaf spot, ask a gardening expert to help you identify it and learn how to treat it.
-It’s also important to isolate the plant from your other plants so that the disease doesn’t spread.
+If you suspect that your plant has fallen prey to some disease like powdery mildew, root rot or leaf spot, ask a gardening expert to help you identify it and learn how to treat it.
+It’s also important to isolate the plant from your other ones to ensure the disease doesn’t spread.